Code Kit v5.0 released for CC's new Agent Teams feature.

 This week: Practice chunking one large feature into component-then-integration phases.

 Ongoing: Build your CLAUDE.md file with project context that persists across sessions.
-Explore context preservation strategies for advanced workflows.
-For the complete framework, see context engineering.
+For the complete framework on engineering information flow to Claude, see context engineering.

 Last updated on